 (c) the amounts to be paid by a hirer for the purposes of adding a surcharge under regulation 3B(1) are, in respect of each hirer, the amounts for the separate fare incurred by that hirer and any parking fee or cleaning costs payable by that hirer as mentioned in paragraph (a) or (b).

-[Regulation 5 inserted in Gazette 28 Jun 2016 p.
+[Regulation 5 inserted: Gazette 28 Jun 2016 p.
 2667-9.]

 5A.
 Taxi user subsidy scheme vouchers